Magical Girl Friendship Squad: Crew

-In February 2022, Downs described their work on Magical Girl Friendship Squad as "a huge highlight" of their career and a "really fun project" she worked on with her friends.
+In February 2022, Downs described their work on Magical Girl Friendship Squad as "a huge highlight" of their career and a "really fun project" they worked on with their friends.

 Casting

 In May 2020, it was announced that Quinta Brunson and Anna Akana were leads of the show's ensemble cast.
 As Stephanides explained it, Akana voiced Daisy in the pilot series, but that in the main series they wanted to "do a bit more character development," whereas for Brunson it was different.
 Instead, in the words of Stephanides, she "added a new layer to Alex's personality."
-Brunson stated that she joined the cast because representation in anime as a Black woman was the reason to join in, and that she agreed with all of the material, especially the content about "outrage culture."
+Brunson stated that she joined the cast because representation in anime as a black woman was the reason to join in, and that she agreed with all of the material, especially the content about "outrage culture."
 In September, Matteo Lane said he loved playing a villain like Corvin, noting the magical girl anime influences, and said that a lot is packed in each episode, even saying the character has a "gay voice."
 He even speculated what totem would allow Corvin to transform if he could do so, while saying that people should take away that there can be diverse representation among superheroes.
 He also revealed that he had done recordings of his lines three times because of the pandemic and ambient noses in New York City, while hoping that in a possible Season 2 his character would get a boyfriend.
 The following month, Brunson said that she enjoyed playing the character, calling it a lot of fun, and about the transition from stand-up comedy to voice acting.
-She also stated that the voice of Alex was not the far removed from her actual voice, while trying to make her more optimistic rather than deadpan, and noted that she was sent an offer to voice this character and didn't have to audition for any others.
+She also stated that the voice of Alex was not that far removed from her actual voice, while trying to make her more optimistic rather than deadpan, and noted that she was sent an offer to voice this character and did not have to audition for any others.

-Also, Taylor Ortega and Daisy Hobbs voiced characters in the show.
+Taylor Ortega and Daisy Hobbs voiced characters in the show.